withastro/docs/src/pages/en/guides/cms/contentful.md

 #### Rebuild on Contentful changes

 If your project is using Astro's default static mode, you will need to set up a webhook to trigger a new build when your content changes.
-Netlify and Vercel provide a webhook feature that you can use to trigger a new build from Contentful.
+If you are using Netlify or Vercel as your hosting provider, you can use its webhook feature to trigger a new build from Contentful events.

 ##### Netlify